50 of the Worst NFL Draft Cliches, Buzzwords, and Word Salad

-It is NFL Draft talking season!
-Which means we have enough soundbites for every NFL draft prospect to make some word salad.
+It is NFL Draft Eve EVE!
+Which means by this point we have enough soundbites for every single NFL draft prospect to make large amounts of word salad.
 Actually, the gobbeldy-gook started flowing well before this week, due to the over-usage of NFL Draft cliches.
 All Draftniks do it, not just Mel Kiper or Daniel Jeremiah.

 Yes, I’m aware that many of these are just scouting terms that have made their way into the mainstream lexicon as the NFL Draft went from niche to headliner.
 And yes, those scouting terms do have an actual specific meaning in some cases, but that doesn’t mean we still can’t make fun of them.